Jordan Burrow: Stevenage

 6 August 2013, converting Luke Freeman's low cross from close range in a 2–0 home victory over Championship team Ipswich Town in the League Cup.
 Burrow was released by Stevenage at the end of 2013–14.

 Lincoln City

 Burrow signed for Conference Premier club Lincoln City on 21 May 2014 on a two-year contract.
 He made his debut in a 0–0 home draw with Kidderminster Harriers on 9 August 2014 and scored his first goal three days later in a 2–1 win away to Altrincham.
 He was made available for transfer by Lincoln at the end of 2014–15, before having his contract cancelled by mutual consent on 24 June 2015.

-York City
+Return to Non-League

 Burrow signed for National League North club York City on 9 May 2018.

+In August 2020, Burrow returned to former club Boston United having previously spent time with the club on loan in 2011.

+In May 2023, Burrow joined National League North club Buxton, reuniting with former manager Craig Elliott whom he had played under at Boston United.
+On 16 December 2023, he joined Northern Premier League Premier Division club Worksop Town.

+International career

+Burrow made three appearances for the England national C team from 2014 to 2015.